microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 };
 ```

-Below is the enum to be use to specify the text style when calling the new SetStyle method from the AppNotificationTextProperties above.
+Below is the enum to be used to specify the text style when calling the new SetStyle method from the AppNotificationTextProperties above.

 ```idl
 [contract(AppNotificationBuilderContract, 2)]